Family First Party (2021): Since 2022

 On 27 May 2022, the party announced the appointment of former Australian Christian Lobby boss Lyle Shelton as their National Director.

 In 2023, former Victorian state Liberal MP Bernie Finn joined the party.

 In May 2024, the party was registered in Queensland and Australian Capital Territory.

 In September 2024, the party gained its first elected member when Australian Capital Territory Legislative Assembly member Elizabeth Kikkert joined the party, after being disendorsed by the Canberra Liberals.
 She lost her seat one month later at the 2024 ACT election.

 The party also ran in the 2024 Queensland state election in October 2024.

+In June 2026, Sarah Game member of the South Australian Legislative Council since 2022 joined the party.
+She left her own political party to join Family First.

+In September 2026, Moira Deeming member of the Victorian Legislative Council since 2022, announced she would join the Family First Party.
+She will also be a candidate for the Western Metropolitan Region in the 2026 state election.

+Ideology

+The Family First Party is a conservative party founded on a Judeo-Christian-right platform.
+The party opposes abortion and is opposed to LGBTQ+ content in schools.
+As part of the party's core values it states that it "believes human life begins at conception and should be protected from that moment until natural death".
+The party wants to ban gender affirmation surgery while encouraging married couples to have children.
+Furthermore, the Family First Party opposes same-sex marriage.
+It wants to repeal same-sex marriage laws in Australia and restore "marriage as the union of one man and one woman—for life, and for the benefit of children".